 We are a blank check company incorporated as a Delaware corporation and formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
 We have not selected any business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with respect to identifying any business combination target.
-We intend to complete our initial business combination using cash from the proceeds of this offering and the private placement warrants and forward purchase securities, our capital stock, debt or a combination of cash, stock and debt.
+We intend to complete our initial business combination using cash from the proceeds of this offering and the private placement warrants, our capital stock, debt or a combination of cash, stock and debt.

-The issuance of additional shares of our stock in connection with a business combination to the owners of the target or other investors, including the forward purchase shares:
+The issuance of additional shares of our stock in connection with a business combination to the owners of the target or other investors: